asgaardlab/dota2-prediction-models/README.md

 For more details on how we performed the data preparation and extracted the model features, please check our [Dota 2 paper](https://markosviggiato.github.io/resources/Markos_AIIDE_20.pdf).

+The used dataset is available in the following zenodo repository: [dataset](http://doi.org/10.5281/zenodo.3890315).

 ---

 ## Dependencies